 Mario Kart 8 Deluxe (Nintendo Switch)

 Mario Kart 8 Deluxe is the brilliant culmination of 25 years of Nintendo cart racing games.
 Featuring a wondrous collection of tracks both old and new, a large roster of customizable characters, and enough cheap items to ruin friendships, Mario Kart 8 Deluxe is easily the best Mario Kart game ever made.
-It’s also, undoubtedly, the greatest cart racer of all time.
+It’s also, undoubtedly, the best racing game on the Switch.

-While the Grand Prix mode offers four different difficulty levels to master, Mario Kart has always gotten its legs from multiplayer.
+While the Grand Prix mode offers four different difficulty levels to master, Mario Kart has always gotten its legs from being a multiplayer game.
 Mario Kart 8 Deluxe has both local and online multiplayer for both traditional races and the battle mode.
 Yes, it’s a port of a Wii U game, but it contains all of the DLC as well as new characters and battle mode variants.

 Mario Kart 8 Deluxe launched on Switch in 2017, but it remains one of the top sellers on the console today.
 In fact, nearly 50 percent of Switch owners have purchased Mario Kart 8 Deluxe.
 That number seems low to us.
-If you own a Switch, you should have a copy of Mario Kart 8 Deluxe.
+If you own a Switch, you should have a copy of Mario Kart 8 Deluxe among other great Nintendo Switch games.

 Read our full Mario Kart 8 Deluxe review